Prasanjit-Dey/Prasanjit-Dey.github.io/index.md

 <small>1. **Tutor/Senior Demonstrator** in [Technological University Dublin, Ireland](https://www.tudublin.ie/) from 2023/01–2023/06.</small>

--<small>I served as a Tutor and Senior Demonstrator at the Technological University Dublin in the School of Informatics and Cybersecurity, where I specialized in Secure Programming.</small>
+  <small>I served as a Tutor and Senior Demonstrator at the Technological University Dublin in the School of Informatics and Cybersecurity, where I specialized in Secure Programming.</small>

 <small> 2. **Junior Research Fellow** in [National Institute of Technology Jamshedpur, India](https://www.nitjsr.ac.in/) from 2020/12–2022/08.

--<small>My work involved monitoring and predicting time-series data using deep learning models and computer vision, forecasting air quality pollutants, and analyzing satellite data for predictive insights.</small>
+  <small>My work involved monitoring and predicting time-series data using deep learning models and computer vision, forecasting air quality pollutants, and analyzing satellite data for predictive insights.</small>

 <small>2. **Project Assistant (Level-III)** in [CSIR-Central Institute of Mining and Fuel Research (CSIR-CIMFR)](https://cimfr.nic.in/), India from 2018/12–2020/10. </small>

--<small>My responsibilities included developing vision enhancement software for foggy weather using TensorFlow and OpenCV.
+  <small>My responsibilities included developing vision enhancement software for foggy weather using TensorFlow and OpenCV.
 Also, creating Digital Mine software with Django, Python, and IoT technologies, predicting mine hazards with deep learning models, and developing a voice communication system using Raspberry Pi, MAT-LAB, and Simulink.</small>

-- **Assistant Professor** - India:
+- **Assistant Professor** in [Ramgovind Institute of Technology, India](https://rgc.edu.in/) form 2017/02–2018/07.

-  I have an excellent knowledge of Teaching.
-I worked as an Assistant Professor at [Ramgovind Institute of Technology](https://rgc.edu.in/) at Jharkhand, India.
-I taught the subjects such as Computer Network, Artificial Intelligence, Algorithm, Data Structure, and Database Management.
+  <small>I served as an Assistant Professor at Ramgovind Institute of Technologyin Koderma, where I taught courses on computer networks, operating systems, database manage- ment, algorithms, and data structures.</small>

 ## Education